adogb/housing-market-dk/README.md

 ## How?
 The project has two main parts:
 - web scraping of housing listings on boliga.dk, using Python and the BeautifulSoup library
-- data visualisation and dashboard: the dashboard is available to see on [Tableau Public](https://public.tableau.com/app/profile/audrey.dogbeh/viz/HousingmarketinDenmark/HousingmarketinDenmarkapartments)
+- data visualisation and dashboard

 ## Caveats
 - As of February 2023, data is only related to apartments ("lejlighed" and "villalejlighed").
 Boliga.dk does not use weighted area (defined by Finanstilsynet) when calculated the square meter price of a house, which makes it impossible to compare two houses together.
 I chose therefore not to include houses data in the dataset.